 Go Swimming at Sunrise

-Temperatures climb in Cuba in August throughout the day, and an early morning swim is a wonderfully refreshing experience that makes the most of the low temperatures before the sun rises.
+Those who are visiting Cuba in August will find that temperatures climb throughout the day, and an early morning swim is a wonderfully refreshing experience that makes the most of the low temperatures before the sun rises.
 Watching the sun come up as you float in the warm, clear ocean is an incredible experience, and a perfect way to start the day.

 Crowds & costs